zzz945/public-blog/resume 2020.md

 1. Data layer: The data comes from the event tracking and api logs of the Didi food ios/android app.
 After processing, it is stored in druid and elastic search database.
 2. Timeline display: Time-series event tracking data and back-end api logs are displayed user-friendly in time sequence.
 We also developed a management tool which we can use to configure event data display rules through UI, and an engine parses the rule to render automaticly, reducing the development workload a lot.

+#### koa public component library and scaffolding

+##### Background and Goals
+We have some back-end nodejs projects, but they all fight on their own.
+The architecture, code style, and solutions to the same type of problems are not uniform.
+This has caused CR difficulties, high cost of learn and maintain.
+In order to solve the above problems, I took the lead in creating a public component library based on Koa and our company's internal micro-services, and planned to unify technology stack for all nodejs projects in the business line.

+##### Functional Overview
+1. Login util
+2. koa middleware for api parameter verification
+3. Util and koa middleware for log, etc

+##### Technology Overview
+1. Make modules configurable through higher-order functions
+2. Use jtest for unit testing
+3. Use jsdoc for documentation

 #### Didi Food Search Engine Evaluation Platform

 ##### Background and Goals